The Natural Weathering Process

 Rinse: Use a hose on a standard setting to release ingrained dirt.
 Don’t be tempted by a high pressure setting which can damage the wood.

-Clean: On wet furniture, use a mild detergent or waterbased Teak Cleaner (or mild vinegar solution to help remove mould or stains) and, using a soft-bristle brush (avoid abrasive cleaning pads), brush gently along the grain to remove dirt and stains.
+Clean: On wet furniture, use a mild detergent or waterbased Teak Cleaner (or mild vinegar solution to help remove mould or stains) and, using a soft-bristle brush, brush gently along the grain to remove dirt and stains.
 Rinse thoroughly with water, wipe down with a clean towel and leave to dry.
+Avoid abrasive cleaning pads which can damage the grain.

 Sand: Once your furniture is completely dry, if desired, sand along the grain with fine grit sandpaper to help smooth the surface and remove any stubborn stains.